This post contains affiliate links. As an Amazon associate I earn qualifying purchases. Click here for more about this policy.

 These soft and chewy Healthy Raspberry Oatmeal Cookies are loaded with whole grains and dancing with raspberries.
 With no refined sugar, these charming goodies make an irresistible treat!
-Gluten Free + Low Calorie

 You guys, I’m having homework insomnia right now.
 Is that even a thing?
 I’m supposed to be doing stress relieving exercises, but I have zero motivation to do them.

-In fact, the stress relieving exercises are STRESSING ME OUT!
+In fact, the stress relieving exercises are stressing me out!
 For two weeks, I have to track events that stress me out then do relaxation exercises and document my experience.

 GAH!
 This is so not my thing.
 I mean realistically who is gonna have an argument with their boss then say to them “I feel a stressful event coming on will you please excuse me while I lie down to do my breathing exercises?”